 The Straight Talk About Crooked Teeth

-Crooked teeth (also called malocclusion) can affect almost 75% of all American adults.
-Malocclusion can significantly affect oral health over the course of a lifetime, leaving you with increased chances of developing periodontal disease and increased wear and trauma to teeth.
+Crooked teeth (also referred to as a malocclusion) can affect approximately 75% of all American adults.
+Malocclusion can significantly affect dental and oral health over the course of a lifetime, leaving you with increased chances of developing periodontal disease and increased wear and trauma to teeth.

 Types Of Malocclusion